Lbalkenhol/candl/docs/interface/interface_sampler.rst

             data_set_file: candl.data.SPT3G_2018_TTTEEE # Data set or path to .yaml file
             variant: None # Select a variant of the data set if pointing to an index file
             lensing: False # Switch on for lensing likelihoods
-            feedback: False # Switch on to request feedback from candl initialisation
+            feedback: True # Switch off to hide feedback from candl initialisation
-            data_selection: None # Select a subset of the data set
+            data_selection: ... # Select a subset of the data set
             clear_internal_priors: True # Switch off to use candl internal priors

 Only ``data_set_file`` is required, the other arguments are optional.
-See :ref:`here <Data Selection>` for info on data selection.
 Again, by default the candl internal priors are not applied, set ``clear_internal_priors: False`` if you want to use them.
 If you are pointing to an index file with ``data_set_file``, use ``variant`` to select the desired variant.